benwaffle/VictorScript/Spec.md

 * `we out` - print out to the console
 * `we in` - take in from the console
 * `we drop` - halt the program

+you can use the `hmu` library for networking